-Published January 12, 2019 By Adam Lowenstein
+Published January 12, 2019, Authored by Dr. Adam Lowenstein

 It seems there is often much misunderstanding surrounding the terminology pertaining to headaches.
 While “migraine headache” is indeed a specific diagnosis, there are many subtypes of migraines with terminology that can get confusing.
 Additionally, many headache sufferers have not yet seen a neurologist to get a migraine diagnosis, and others have diagnoses such as “chronic tension headaches” that seem to take them out of the migraine grouping such that migraine treatments that might help are not offered to them.